• Share this on:

 Different buyers in the value chain

-• Online multi-brand retailers such as Zalando, Asos, Yoox or Aboutyou sell existing brands and may develop their own private collections, mostly value brands.
-They can detect market interest very fast and will immediately react to sales data.
-Usually, such companies will place a small test order first.
+Online multi-brand platforms sell existing brands and often develop their own private collections, mostly value brands.
+They can detect market interest very quickly and will immediately react to sales data.
+Usually, these companies will place a small test order first.
 If the item is selling well, they will place the actual production order.
 Fast delivery is a must.
-Online multi-brand retailers have benefited from increased online sales during the Covid-19 pandemic.

 Figure 1: The apparel market value chain

-Any type of buyer can be a good match if you can comply with the requirements the buyer has.
+Any type of buyer can be a good match if you can comply with their requirements.
 You need to study them, decide if you match and possibly develop your proposition if you want to have a chance of doing business.
 Always try to find out what challenges your potential buyer has and try to offer a solution.
+Be a problem-solver for them.

-If you are a small to medium-sized manufacturer in a developing country, intermediaries are likely the most interesting type of buyer for you, followed by small to medium-sized (niche) brands and retailers in the medium to high-price segment.
+If you are a small to medium-sized manufacturer in a developing country, intermediaries are likely the most interesting type of buyer for you.
+They can give you the opportunity to learn about market requirements under the guidance of an experienced market player.
+Other interesting buyers could be small to medium-sized (niche) brands and retailers in the medium to high-price segment.

-End consumers are an interesting target group, because of increasing opportunities to reach them via online channels and potentially high profit-margins.
+End consumers are an interesting target group, because of increasing opportunities to reach them via online channels and potentially high profit margins.
 However, this market comes with complicated customer service demands (return policy, for instance).
+Starting a business-to-consumer company in Europe can only be successful if you have local distribution channels.

 Tips: